 Q: Can I use a NOUN certificate abroad?

-A: Yes, people recognise certificates from the National Open University of Nigeria (NOUN) internationally.
+A: Yes, people recognise certificates from the National Open University of Nigeria internationally.